f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab03.rst

    more concise set of lab steps, without details, skip to `Appendix - Demo Scripts <../appendix/appendix4.html>`_

-- **Initialization** - if this is the first time accessing SSLO in a new BIG-IP build, upon first access, GC will automatically load and deploy the built-in SSLO package.
+- **Initialization** - From the left-hand menu, navigate to :menuselection:`SSL Orchestrator --> Configuration`.
+If this is the first time accessing SSLO in a new BIG-IP build, upon first access Guided Configuration will automatically load and deploy the built-in SSLO package.

 .. image:: ../images/image4.png
    :align: center